ToshY/BunnyNet-PHP/UPGRADE.md

     - Internal usage of named arguments.
     - Transforming from old "enum" classes to more explicit endpoint specific classes.
         - Internal changes of array for query/body parameter templates to `AbstractParameter` class.
+- Decided on composition over inheritance when implementing PSR feature.
 - Added issue templates for creating bug/feature reports.
 - Updated/added phpmd, phpcs, phpstan, phpunit for contributions and in pipelines.
-- Added documentation to GitHub pages with [mkdocs (material)](https://hub.docker.com/r/squidfunk/mkdocs-material).
+- Added [documentation website](https://ToshY.github.io/BunnyNet-PHP) to GitHub pages with the help of [mkdocs (material)](https://hub.docker.com/r/squidfunk/mkdocs-material).